viamrobotics/docs/docs/ml/vision/classification.md

 ### Live camera footage

-If you intend to use the classifier with a camera that is part of your robot, you can test your classifier from the [**Control tab**](/fleet/machines/#control) or with code:
+If you intend to use the classifier with a camera that is part of your machine, you can test your classifier from the [**Control tab**](/fleet/machines/#control) or with code:

 1. Configure a [camera component](/components/camera/).
 2. (Optional) If you would like to see classifications from the **Control tab**, configure a [transform camera](/components/camera/transform/) with the following attributes :